Anastasia Potapova: Junior years

-On the junior tour, Potapova has a career-high junior ranking of 1, achieved in July 2016.
-Potapova has had large success on the junior tour including a semifinal at the 2016 French Open, quarterfinals at the 2016 Australian Open and the 2015 Wimbledon Championships and doubles finals at the 2015 US Open and the 2016 French Open.
+On the junior tour, Potapova had a career-high junior ranking of 1, achieved in July 2016.
+Potapova had great success on the junior tour, including a semifinal at the 2016 French Open, quarterfinals at the 2016 Australian Open and the 2015 Wimbledon Championships and doubles finals at the 2015 US Open and the 2016 French Open.
 Potapova won the 2016 Wimbledon Championships girls' title, defeating Dayana Yastremska in the final.
 Two of the seven match points in the final set were overturned by challenges.
-This title made her the number-one junior in the world.
+That title made her the number-one junior in the world.

-Potapova's other junior highlights include semifinal appearances at the Trofeo Bonfiglio and the Orange Bowl championships, both Grade-A events.
-Her biggest junior title, excluding Wimbledon, is the Nike Junior International in Roehampton, a Grade-1 event, where she defeated other highly rated junior players such as Claire Liu, Jaimee Fourlis, Sofia Kenin, Olga Danilović and Olesya Pervushina en route to winning the title.
+Potapova's other junior highlights included semifinal appearances at the Trofeo Bonfiglio and the Orange Bowl championships, both Grade-A events.
+Her biggest junior title, excluding Wimbledon, was the Nike Junior International in Roehampton, a Grade-1 event, in which she defeated other highly rated junior players such as Claire Liu, Jaimee Fourlis, Sofia Kenin, Olga Danilović and Olesya Pervushina en route to winning the title.